CrunchyData/postgres-operator/hugo/content/CLI and Example/pgo-cli.md

 #### Automated pgBaseBackup backups every day at 1 am

+In order to have a backup PVC created, users should run the `pgo backup` command against the target cluster prior to creating this schedule.

     pgo create schedule mycluster --schedule="0 1 * * *" \
         --schedule-type=pgbasebackup --pvc-name=mycluster-backup